-Dead bird reporting: For the season, 106 dead birds have been reported to the Nebraska DHHS dead bird database.
-Of these, four have met the established criteria for WNV testing, three results have been received (all negative) and one was unsuitable for testing.
+Dead bird reporting: For the season, 122 dead birds have been reported to the Nebraska DHHS dead bird database.
+Of these, six have met the established criteria for WNV testing, three results have been received (all negative), one was unsuitable for testing, and two test results are pending.